ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 ## Secp256k1 submodule

-The `secp256k1` submodule library for elliptic curve operations on the curve Secp256k1.
+The `secp256k1` submodule provides a library for elliptic curve operations on the curve Secp256k1.

 It has the exact same API than the version `3.x` of the native module [`secp256k1` from cryptocoinjs](https://github.com/cryptocoinjs/secp256k1-node),